rafaelroquetto/alloy/docs/sources/reference/components/beyla/beyla.ebpf.md

 The supported values for `instrumentations` are:

 * `*`: Enables all `instrumentations`.
 If `*` is present in the list, the other values are ignored.
+* `cuda`: Enables the collection of CUDA GPU kernel launch and allocation traces.
 * `grpc`: Enables the collection of gRPC traces.
-* `gpu`: Enables the collection of GPU performance traces.
 * `http`: Enables the collection of HTTP/HTTPS/HTTP2 traces.
 * `kafka`: Enables the collection of Kafka client/server traces.
 * `mongo`: Enables the collection of MongoDB database traces.